CoRE-RG/CoRE4INET/README.md

 # CoRE4INET

-CoRE4INET is an extension to the [INET-Framework](https://inet.omnetpp.org/) for the event-based simulation of real-time Ethernet in the [OMNEST/OMNeT++](https://omnetpp.org/) simulation system.
+CoRE4INET is an open source extension to the [INET-Framework](https://inet.omnetpp.org/) for the event-based simulation of real-time Ethernet in the [OMNEST/OMNeT++](https://omnetpp.org/) simulation system.
 It provides real-time Ethernet protocols like AS6802 and AVB.
 It was created by the [CoRE (Communication over Realtime Ethernet)](https://core-researchgroup.de/) research group at the [HAW-Hamburg (Hamburg University of Applied Sciences)](https://www.haw-hamburg.de/english.html).

 <img src="/doc/images/core4inet.png" alt="CoRE4INET Environment" width="35%">